-Linux tail belongs to the GNU Core Utilities (Coreutils).
-It is a collection of basic command line commands that are included with most Linux OS.
+Linux tail is part of the GNU Core Utilities (Coreutils), the tail command is not included in Windows, but can use in PowerShell.
+It is a collection of basic command line commands that come with most Linux OS.

 First and foremost, tail is used to output the end of a (text) file, or to restrict the output of a Linux command to a certain area.
 The tail command is related to the head command and the cat and less commands.
 These Linux commands all serve one purpose of outputting the contents of text files.